pierwill/influxdb_iox/README.md

 ### Use the CLI

-To ease deloyment, IOx is packaged as a binary which has commands to start the IOx server as well as a CLI interface for interacting with and configuring such servers.
+InfluxDB IOx is packaged as a binary with commands to start the IOx server, as well as a CLI interface for interacting with and configuring such servers.

-The CLI itself is documented via extensive built-in help which you can access by runing `influxdb_iox --help`
+The CLI itself is documented via built-in help which you can access by running `influxdb_iox --help`

 ### Read about InfluxDB 2.0 compatibility

 InfluxDB IOx allows seamless interoperability with InfluxDB 2.0.

-InfluxDB 2.0 stores data in organization and buckets, but InfluxDB IOx stores data in named databases.
+Where InfluxDB 2.0 stores data in organizations and buckets, InfluxDB IOx stores data in _named databases_.
-IOx maps `organization` and `bucket` to a database named with the two parts separated by an underscore (`_`): `organization_bucket`.
+IOx maps `organization` and `bucket` pairs to databases named with the two parts separated by an underscore (`_`):
+`organization_bucket`.

-Here's an example using [`curl`] command to send the same data into the `company_sensors` database using the InfluxDB 2.0 `/api/v2/write` API:
+Here's an example using [`curl`] to send data into the `company_sensors` database using the InfluxDB 2.0 `/api/v2/write` API:

 ```shell
 curl -v "http://127.0.0.1:8080/api/v2/write?org=company&bucket=sensors" --data-binary @tests/fixtures/lineproto/metrics.lp